 What a Traumatic Brain Injury Is

-Closed brain injuries: this is when the head is impacted, but the skull does not break.
+This is when the head is impacted, but the skull does not break.
 The trauma comes from the brain colliding with the inside of the skull during the impact or shaking.
-This can cause brain bruising and other damage that can leave lasting effects.
+This can cause brain bruising and other damage that often leaves lasting effects.

-Penetrating brain injuries: this is an injury that occurs when the skull breaks.
-A bullet or another object entering the brain may cause such an injury.
+This is an injury that occurs when the skull breaks.
+A bullet or another object entering the skull may cause such an injury.